 I’m an air traffic controller!
 Here’s a brief FAQ:

 Is it really stressful?
 Mostly, no. Training to be a controller is stressful.
 It’s two-to-three years of hell.
 The hours I work are stressful.
-My sleep and meal schedules have been shot for the last ten years.
+My sleep and meal schedules have been shot for the last fifteen years.
 But the work is usually not that stressful.
 Eighty percent boredom, seventeen percent engaged but not difficult, two percent challenging, and one percent oh-shit.

 What airport do you work at?
 I don’t work at an airport.
 I work at one of the En Route Centers.
 At Minneapolis Center, we control the airspace over Minnesota, North Dakota, and parts of South Dakota, Iowa, Wisconsin, and a bit off Kansas.
 We control all the airspace not controlled by a major airport.
 Once you get above 23,000 feet, or thirty miles away from a major airport, you’re talking to a center.